Upload template

 - From the Cloud Marketplace, navigate to My Templates and complete the form.

-This form is essentially redundant for private templates, what it does is associate user details with templates in the backend.
-This step is vital to become an allowlisted template contributor, however, if you never make your template public, this data remains unused.
+This form is essentially redundant for private templates, however, if you never make your template public, this data remains unused.

 Show me